-This is what I’ve been working on lately: three new head types for Inamorata dolls.
-I have been making a new Asian head, Midori, inspired by my travels in Taiwan and Japan this year.
-Even though I absolutely love the rebooted Nnaji 2.0 I feel she lost some of her ethic look with the more narrow nose, so her new sister Nubia is here to bring back the feel of the original Nnaji had.
-Last but not the least, as I have been working on her for years, is Valerie, a whole new Caucasian sculpt to compliment the most popular of Inamorata sculpts; the Latina vibe Charo.
+I am proud to present three new head types for Inamorata dolls!
+Midori was inspired by the beautiful women I saw in my travels around Taiwan and Japan.
+I absolutely love the rebooted Nnaji 2.0 but I feel she lost some of her ethnicity with the narrower nose, so her new sister Nubia is here to bring back the feeling of the original Nnaji sculpt from 2012.
+Last but not the least, as I have been working on her for years, is Valerie, a new softer Caucasian sculpt to compliment the most popular of Inamorata sculpts; the Latina vibe Charo.

 People often ask me why I don’t use 3D imaging in my work.
 I love sculpting by hand and feel more connected to the finished work this way.
 Also, I believe in keeping the old traditions alive.
 Too many beautiful crafts are dying in the world and while visiting museums in Taiwan I have become even more acute aware of this.
 This is why I make my dolls completely by hand.